This mini-site serves as companion to Moonbound, the new novel by Robin Sloan, published by MCD×FSG.

 In it together

-My vision isn’t just for a book, but a trilogy.
-The opportunity to keep going will be contingent on the success of this initial offering, so I am going to need your support to probe the farthest reaches of scale.
-Moonbound begins in a village; the trilogy’s destination is the cosmos, with meaningful stops at every zoom level in between.
+My vision isn’t just for a book, but a series.
+The opportunity to keep going will be contingent on the success of this initial offering, so I will need your support to probe the farthest reaches of scale.
+Moonbound begins in a village; my destination is the cosmos, with meaningful stops at every zoom level in between.

 But why write a series?